- Anerley and Penge

 The Pleasure Garden

-This classic piece of 1950s bohemia has acquired a charm and innocence which makes it irresitable to modern audiences.
+This classic film has acquired a charm and innocence which makes it irresitable to modern audiences.

-Lovers of the history of Crystal Palace will also find much to treasure in this 1950s time capsule of a film, which shows the Crystal Colannade and the bandstand (both later demolished), the Royal Naval Volunteer Reserve Memorial, and much of the statuary which was to be auctioned off in 1957.
+Lovers of the history of Crystal Palace will also find much to treasure in this 1950s time capsule of a film, which shows the Crystal Colannade and the bandstand (both later demolished), the Royal Naval Volunteer Reserve Trophy (in its original position), and much of the statuary which was to be auctioned off in 1957.

 The Pleasure Garden won the Prix de Fantaisie Poetique at Cannes in 1954.